AybarsSeyrek/Basic-Python-Temperature-Converter/README.md

 # Basic-Python-Temperature-Converter
-Description: A simple Python temperature converter for Celsius and Fahrenheit.
+A simple Python temperature converter for Celsius and Fahrenheit.